florianh12/GFXLabs/lab3b/README.md

 ## Claim
-I did T1, T2 and T3 (faulty transmittance) and started with T4 but didn't implement it yet.
+I did T1, T2 and T3 (faulty refraction) and did T4 and T6 (but didn't test it yet due to lack of camera transformations).

 ## Tested environments
 - Almighty (connect via: ssh username@almighty.cs.univie.ac.at)